austinwilcox/gitlab-mirror-and-ci-action/README.md

 If you're rewriting history in the primary repo (e.g by using `git rebase`), you'll need to force push.
 Set the `FORCE_PUSH` environment variable to `true` to enable this.
 This will overwrite history in the mirror as well, so be **careful with this** (just like any time you're using `git push --force`).

 If you want to mirror repository tags too, you can define `FOLLOW_TAGS` environment variable to `true`.

+## Updates
+My version here does not check pipeline runs, I gutted that out of the code, this will be used just for mirroring code from github over to gitlab as a backup.